 The central bank provides them funds through diverse instruments.
 This function of the RBI to lend to banks at all times is another significant function of the central bank and due to this, the central bank is said to be the lender of last resort.

 The RBI regulates the money supply in the economy in various ways:

 |Important Topics in Economics:|

 Note that in the previous scenario, Rs.100 in reserves could support deposits of Rs.
-400. However, the banking structure would now be able to loan Rs.
+400. However, the banking structure would now be able to loan out Rs.
 300 only.
 It would have to call back some loans to meet the raised reserve demands.
 Therefore, the money supply would come down.

-Another significant tool by which the RBI also impacts the money supply is Open Market Operations.
-Open Market Operations refers to purchasing and selling of bonds issued by the Government in the open market place.
-This buying and selling are endowed to the Central bank on behalf of the Government.
-When RBI buys a Government bond in the open market, it incurs the payment for it by giving a cheque.
+Another significant tool by which the RBI also impacts the money supply is open market operations.
+Open market operations refer to the purchasing and selling of bonds issued by the government in the open marketplace.
+This buying and selling are endowed to the central bank on behalf of the government.
+When the RBI buys a government bond in the open market, it incurs the payment for it by giving a cheque.

-Outright open market operations are perpetual in nature: when the central bank purchases these securities (thus injecting money into the structure), it is without any promise to sell them later.
-Likewise, when the central bank sells these securities (thus withdrawing money from the structure), it is without any promise to purchase them later.
+Outright open market operations are perpetual in nature.
+When the central bank purchases these securities (thus, injecting money into the structure), it is without any promise to sell them later.
+Likewise, when the central bank sells these securities (thus, withdrawing money from the structure), it is without any promise to purchase them later.
 As an outcome, the administration/incorporation of the money is of perpetual nature.

 However, there is another type of function, where when the central bank purchases the security, this agreement of purchase also has a statement about the date and price of the resale of this security.
 This type of agreement is known as a repurchase agreement or repo.

 This article is about the policy tools that are used to control money supply.
 To learn more, stay tuned to our website.